ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

    > **Note**: You can use the Virtual Machine provided in the lab environment which has all the pre-requisites applications installed.

-## Exercise 1: connect to the Linux virtual machine hosting lab deployment tools
+## Exercise 1: Connect to Lab virtual machine and Linux virtual machine hosting lab deployment tools

-### Task 1: Connect to Lab VM using Remote Desktop Connection.
+### Task 1: Connect to Lab VM using Remote Desktop Connection

 Please follow the below steps and launch the VM using Remote Desktop Connection from your personal/work/local computer/laptop :

 1. Copy the LabVM/JumpVM DNS Name, Username and Password from Environment Details page
     ![Azure details.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/azure1.jpg "Resources tab")
 1. Click on the Start (1) button on your local desktop/laptop and search for Remote Desktop Connection (2).
 Next, select the Remote Desktop Connection (3) Application from the search result (as mentioned in the image below).

     ![Azure details.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/rdp1.jpg "Resources tab")